 But you get used to it!
 Here are a couple articles and videos from YNAB to help understand the way they handle credit cards + budgeting.

-TIP: We have found it is easiest to use YNAB with credit cards if we manually pay our credit card bill every week when we sit down to a “money date.”
-It just keeps all our money more “current.”
+TIP: We have found it is easiest to use YNAB with credit cards if we manually pay our credit card bill every week when we sit down to check in our budget, which we call a “money date.”
+If you let your credit card get paid on auto pay, it’s almost a full month behind in terms of your actual bank account & money.

 In general, if you use a credit card for daily spending, I highly recommend paying it off frequently which essentially treats it more like a debit card, and your money isn’t “behind.”

-We know you’re jealous of how cool we are… We have a money date every single week.
-(Okay, sometimes we skip it….#reallife)
+We know you’re jealous of how cool we are… But, we have money dates.

 Clearly, I think so.
 Honestly, I could go on and on about YNAB.
 (Oh wait, I already have…)